tutek1/DTLabs/03_Platformer2D/lab03.md

 ![](img/FolderColor.png)

-Personally, in this project it would be nice to color the **3D** folder red and **2D** folder blue, since 3D nodes are red and 2D nodes are blue.
+Personally, in this project, it would be nice to color the **3D** folder red and the **2D** folder blue, since 3D nodes are red and 2D nodes are blue.
 Like this:

 ![](img/FolderColorDone.png)